 French Interior Minister Bernard Cazeneuve told journalists Kriket was in the "advanced stages" of a plot to attack the country.
 He added, however, that there was "no tangible evidence linking the plot to either the attacks in Paris or Brussels."

-had been under surveillance "for several weeks" and that the arrest was also the result of "close and constant cooperation between European services."
+The minister said the suspect had been under surveillance "for several weeks" and that the arrest was also the result of "close and constant cooperation between European services."

 nm/jil (AFP, AP)